TomPoulton/elden-ring-damage-calculator/README.md

     - just scale against one attribute for now (starting at minimum)
     - Give dropdown for attribute select?
 - Do proper calculations when you're below the stat requirements
+- Add comparison chart to show 2 (or more?) weapons side by side
+    - Probably just AR for now